How to Add a Sidebar in WordPress: 5 Step-by-Step Methods

 When you buy something through one of the links on our site, we may earn an affiliate commission.

 One of the first things you should consider when building your website is how easily your visitors will be able to navigate.
 A sidebar is often an important feature that allows users to skip around to the various parts of your site.
 But do you know how to add a sidebar in WordPress?

-Even if you aren't the most tech-savvy person around, you can learn how to add a sidebar in WordPress in just a few steps.
+Even if you aren't the most tech-savvy person around, you can learn how to add a sidebar in WordPress in just a few steps (and we also have a quick and easy guide on how to remove the sidebar too).
 There are five simple ways you can go about adding this element to your niche site, and we are going to walk through each of them step-by-step.